Binary Cubic Forms and Rational Cube Sum Problem: results

-\begin{rem} Following Sylvester's work and conjecture regarding residue classes modulo $9$ and the result above, one may ask the following more general question: Let $d$ be a positive integer and $a$ an integer co-prime to $d$.
-When does the residue class $a\pmod{d}$ contain infinitely many primes (or contains no primes) which are rational cube sums?\\
+Following Theorems \ref{primes} and \ref{primesinAP}, one may ask the following more general question: Let $d$ be a positive integer.
+When does the residue class $a\pmod{d}$ with $(a,d)=1$, contain infinitely many primes (or contains no primes) which are rational cube sums?

-One can imitate the proof above to show that if there exists $(k_1, k_2) \in \Z^2$ such that $f(k_1, k_2) \equiv a \pmod{d}$, then there are infinitely many primes $p$ of in the residue class $a \pmod{d}$ which are rational cube sums.
-Note that $f(k,k) = -k^3$ and hence, if $a$ is a cube modulo $d$, then the residue class $a\pmod{d}$ has infinitely many primes which are rational cube sums. \\ In particular, each of the residue classes $1\pmod{d}$ and $-1\pmod{d}$ contains infinitely many primes which are rational cube sums. \end{rem}
+One can imitate the proof above to show that if there exists $(k_1, k_2) \in \Z^2$ such that $f(k_1, k_2) \equiv a \pmod{d}$, then there are infinitely many primes $p\equiv a \pmod{d}$ which are rational cube sums.
+Observe that $f(k,k) = -k^3$ and hence, we deduce: \begin{corollary} Let $d $ be a positive integer and $(a,d)=1$.
+If $a$ is a cube modulo $d$, then the residue class $a\pmod{d}$ has infinitely many primes which are rational cube sums. \end{corollary} Theorem B is now immediate from Lemma \ref{hblem9d}, which was suggested to us by Professor Heath-Brown.
+Recall, we have set \begin{small}$f(X,Y) = (X+Y)^3-9XY^2$.\end{small}

-In what follows, we provide some applications of the identity \eqref{id2}.
-As a first application, we show;

-\begin{theorem} An integer $n$ is a rational cube sum iff there exists rational numbers $X,Y$ such that $n=XY(X-Y)$. \end{theorem}